Cheilitis means inflamed lips. There are various causes.

 - Lip biting

 Poor oral hygiene has also been reported in association with exfoliative cheilitis and considered to be a possible predisposing trigger.
-One form of the condition is associated with HIV infection and due to Candida species.
+One form of the condition is associated with HIV infection.

 Whatever the cause, excessive keratin formation results in the abnormal peeling.